Drops in income may not only hurt the wallet, they may harm the brain

 Researchers found that people with two or more income drops had worse performances in completing tasks than people with no income drops.
 On average, they scored worse by 3.74 points or 2.8 percent.

-"For reference, this poor performance is greater than what is normally seen due to one year in aging, which is equivalent to scoring worse by only 0.71 points on average or 0.53 percent", said Grasset.
+"For reference, this poor performance is greater than what is normally seen due to one year in aging, which is equivalent to scoring worse by only 0.71 points on average or 0.53 percent," said first author Leslie Grasset, PhD, of the Inserm Research Center in Bordeaux, France.

 Participants with more income drops also scored worse on how much time it took to complete some tasks.